grafana/alloy/docs/README.md

 The following is a list of community-led projects for working with Grafana Alloy.
 These projects aren't maintained or supported by Grafana Labs.

-#### Helm (Kubernetes Deployment)

-A publicly available release of a Grafana Alloy Helm chart is maintained [here](https://github.com/DandyDeveloper/charts/tree/master/charts/grafana-alloy).
-Contributions and improvements are welcomed.
-Full details on rolling out and supported options can be found in the [readme](https://github.com/DandyDeveloper/charts/blob/master/charts/grafana-alloy/README.md).

 <!--
 #### Juju (Charmed Operator)